jamesplease/backbone.simple-auth/README.md

 It might seem strange that this library considers a user authenticated if there is **any** value stored in the cookie.
 As surprising as it may seem, this is not a security concern.
 The fact is that there is simply no way for the client to be certain that the user really is authenticated.
 At most, you can make an educated guess.
+Even a token that once authenticated the user could be remotely revoked at any time.

-The educated guess that we're making is that the user is unlikely to tamper with the cookies.
+In this light, assuming that the user is unlikely to tamper with cookies is a reasonable assumption to make.

-These guesses are always checked against the API whenever sensitive data is requested.
-Consequently, even a user who does mess with the cookies will be unable to access any sensitive data.
+These assumptions are always checked against the API whenever sensitive data is requested.
+Consequently, even a user who does mess with the cookies, or otherwise has an invalid token, will be unable to access any sensitive data.
 At most, they will see an empty UI interface.

 ### Contributing